Plans, Reports and Studies

 State Water Resources Control Board Report on Retail Water Supply

 On May 18, 2016, the State Water Resources Control Board (SWRCB) adopted an emergency water conservation regulation that utilizes a “stress test” approach to determine a local water agency’s conservation standard.
 Agencies must self-certify their water supply for the next three years based on a repeat of the dry period from 2013 – 2015.
 The “stress test” methodology proposed by the SWRCB shows no shortages for EMWD over the three year analysis period, resulting in a mandatory conservation standard of 0%.

-The 2017 Annual Report was prepared by EMWD for the Hemet-San Jacinto Watermaster.
-The Hemet-San Jacinto Watermaster has provided EMWD permission to publish the 2017 Annual Report on our website.
+The Annual Report is prepared by EMWD for the Hemet-San Jacinto Watermaster.
+The Hemet-San Jacinto Watermaster has provided EMWD permission to publish the Annual Report on our website.
 This report documents the activities undertaken in support of the Hemet/San Jacinto Water Management Plan.

-As a part of the West San Jacinto Groundwater Basin Management Plan, EMWD produces an annual report on the status of the groundwater sub-basins within the district.
-This report, published in 2018, reports information for 2017.
+As a part of the West San Jacinto Groundwater Basin Management Plan, EMWD produces an Annual Report on the status of the groundwater sub-basins within the district.

 In 2005, EMWD hired PBS&J to prepare a study to identify and evaluate the collection system within Quail Valley.
 The objective of the study is to find a feasible solution to the problem of septic system pollution in that area.